 It may look like it takes a lot of energy and money to put a decent meal on the table but it really doesn’t.

 Like I have said time and time again, I assume you and I have the same life commitments.
-Work, friends, families etc. I have the same exposure to my Kitchen that you do.
+Work, partner, friends, families etc. I have the same exposure to my kitchen that you do, and I only cook this way – not least because it’s a passion – but because it’s so simple.

 Cooking can connect you to your life.
 Not from a health or dietary perspective, but to get you aligned with moments that are important and helping you find the soul in the smallest of occasions.

 The popcorn you share with your partner on movie night, the stew you could cook blindfolded that your mum used to make or the chocolate cake you cook for your child’s birthday.
+These are all small life celebrations without you even knowing it, and food can connect you to these moments in a very simple way.

 Once you get to the core of WHY you want to eat, this will then guide WHAT you cook and ultimately HOW you cook it.